-TAFE SA courses that may be relevant for: Wool Handler/Shed Hand
+TAFE SA courses that may be relevant for: Wool Handler

 There are no formal educational requirements for this occupation.

-TAFE SA offers courses relevant to this occupation including the Certificate III in Shearing.
-Pathway includes the Certificate II in Shearing.
-Other courses associated with this occupation include the Certificate II in Wool Handling, Certificate III in Wool Clip Preparation and Certificate IV in Wool Classing.
+TAFE SA offers courses relevant to this occupation including the Certificate II in Wool Handling.
+Other courses associated with this occupation include the Certificate II in Shearing.

 This industry has been affected over the past number of years by a general downturn in the wool industry and relatively low sheep numbers but the industry has seen a resurgence and is bouncing back strongly with wool prices at records levels for some wool types; in-short there is an optimistic outlook for wool by many growers.